bitcoinscalinglabs/bitcoin-ipc/docs/deploy-local.md

 > `/b4` is the identifier for the Bitcoin regtest network.

-## Step 5: Set up IPC wallets for each validators
+## Step 5: Set up IPC wallets for each validator

 Now that each validator has personal funds on Bitcoin, and the monitor and provider are running, we can set up IPC wallets for each validator.
 These wallets will be used to interact with the subnet and sign multisig transactions.